 The University bills students by semester.
 For undergraduate and UWW students, fall semester bills are due in August; spring semester bills are due in January.
 Graduate student bills are due after the add/drop period, typically in October and March.
 If your financial aid award is finalized before your semester bill is sent to you, your financial aid will appear as an anticipated credit on the bill.
 The earliest your financial aid will be disbursed to your student account is 10 days prior to the start of the semester.
 Log into your SPIRE account at spire.umass.edu for up-to-date information on your University bill.
-Visit the Bursar's Office at (413) 545-2368 or email them at bursar@admin.umass.edu.
+Visit the Bursar's Office website at umass.edu/bursar for additional information about your bill.
+You can call the Bursar's Office at (413) 545-2368 or email them at bursar@admin.umass.edu.